KartikKannapur/kartikkannapur.github.io/mooc.md

 #### Currently Learning:
 - SQL Basics by Vertablo Academy - 3.
 Querying more than one table - 28/129

-- Sams Teach Yourself SQL in 24 Hours - Page 1 of 495
+- Sams Teach Yourself SQL in 24 Hours - Page 60 of 495 - Chapter 3

 - Introduction to Statistical Learning - Chapter 4 - Page 152 of 440